gradientinstitute/ai-impact-control-panel/README.md

 Where `max` is an active maximum-finding algorithm, `rank` is an active ranking algorithm, and `toy` is a simple "follow the leader" style algorithm.

-`-g, --gui`

-Use a matplotlib display (no longer under active development).

 `-b, --bounds`

 Ask about minimum performance bounds (will become its own demo/research fork in the future).